You don’t have to be afraid of the mess! We have tips to for how to declutter with ease!

-A while back, a client I worked with hired a professional “de-clutterer” to come in and help us clean up her office, workspace and showroom.
+A while back, a client I worked with hired a professional “de-clutterer” to come in and help us clean up her office, workspace, and showroom.
 It was a life-changing experience for my client and me, as I watched and helped.
-How to declutter your home, or any other space comes down to three simple things that are also perfect self care tips for isolation at home.
+How to declutter your home, or any other space comes down to three simple things.
+These three things are also perfect self-care tips so you’re getting a twofer here!

-But, before we even go there, though, let’s talk about why decluttering so important.
+But, before we even go there, though, let’s talk about why decluttering is so important.
 In my book, 100 Tips for Growing Up, I have several tips that revolve around decluttering: taking out the trash and making sure the space you spend time in is clean, organized, and nice to look at.
-It is a gift to your eyes and your heart, especially if you have anxiety like me and can’t handle seeing a mess when you wake up in the morning and trying to start the day.
+It is a gift to your eyes and your heart, especially if you have anxiety and can’t handle seeing a mess when you wake up in the morning.

 Having a clean space to spend time in will make you feel happier and less anxious